open-craft/opencraft/documentation/howtos.md

 **Notes**:

-TODO: clarify why common_hostname set

-* We need to set the `COMMON_HOSTNAME` to something other than the FQDN, so that API requests made on the server can be properly routed through the load balancer-terminated SSL connection.
-This is required because, by default, the appserver's FQDN refers to localhost, which doesn't understand SSL.
+* We need to set the `COMMON_HOSTNAME` to something other than the external lms domain name (eg. `openlearning.example.com`), so that API requests made on the server can be properly routed through the load balancer-terminated SSL connection.
+This is required because, by default, an /etc/hosts entry for the `COMMON_HOSTNAME` is set pointing to localhost, which will break SSL connections to the LMS from within the instance.
 * The [`ECOMMERCE_PAYMENT_PROCESSOR_CONFIG`](https://github.com/edx/configuration/blob/d68bf51d7b8403bdad09dc764af5ebafe16d7309/playbooks/roles/ecommerce/defaults/main.yml#L103)
   should contain the payment processors and their keys.